curtispuetz/pypp-docs/docs/lang_features/functions.md

 ## Void functions

 If you want to define a function which does not return anything, you do not specify any return type.
-In these types of function, you can use an empty `return` statement if you want to exit early.
+In these types of functions, you can use an empty `return` statement if you want to exit early.

 ```python
 def a_void_fn():